NikolaosSamperis/PlaqueMS_project/README.md

        - `plaquems` → with your desired database name.

 6. **Restart the Database**
-   - In Neo4j Desktop, start the DBMS — the `plaquems` database should now appear and contain your data.
+   - In Neo4j Desktop, start the DBMS — the `plaquems` database should now appear and be ready for use.

 7. **Update Django Settings**

    Make sure your `.env` or `settings.py` file contains the correct Neo4j connection details:
    ```
    NEO4J_URI=neo4j://localhost:7687